 - 1 tsp white vinegar

-- Combine the rice flour and 450 ml of water.
-Stir into smooth batter
+- Combine the rice flour, pumpkin, salt, pepper, and water.
+Stir into a smooth batter

 - You can serve as is or put a bit of oil in a non-stick pan and then pan-fry the cake before serving.
 Serve with chili sauce on the side